Innopolis-UAV-Team/upload_artifacts/README.md

 # Artifact Uploader to MinIO Storage

-The repository provides a GitHub Action (Docker-based) for uploading artifacts to a MinIO storage system.
+The repository provides a GitHub Action (Docker-based) for uploading and downloading artifacts to a MinIO storage system.
 The action automatically detects if it's running in a git repository and organizes files accordingly.

 ## Features

 - **Smart Path Detection**: Automatically detects if running in a git repository
   - **In a Git Repo** (e.g., after using `actions/checkout`): Uploads to `./<bucket>/repo_name/branch_name/commit_sha/<file>`
-  - **Outside a Git Repo**: Uploads to `./<bucket>/<file>`
+  - **Outside a Git Repo**: Uploads to `./<bucket>/<dst_path>/<file>`
 - **Docker-based**: Runs in a containerized environment for consistency
 - **MinIO Integration**: Seamless integration with MinIO storage